jdx/usage/docs/cli/reference/generate/completion.md

 A .usage.kdl spec file to use for generating completions

+### `--usage-bin <USAGE_BIN>`

+Override the bin used for calling back to usage-cli

+You may need to set this if you have a different bin named "usage"

 ### `--usage-cmd <USAGE_CMD>`

 A command which generates a usage spec e.g.: `mycli --usage` or `mycli completion usage` Defaults to "$bin --usage"